Skip to content

 black Python Format black --quiet -

-shellcheck Shell Lint shellcheck -
+shellcheck Shell Lint shellcheck --shell=bash -

 shfmt Shell Format shfmt